ta3ag/lbd/docs/BackendTutorial/source/genobj.rst

 Generating object files
 =======================

-The previous chapters only introduce the assembly code generated.
+The previous chapters introducing the assembly code generated only.
-This chapter will introduce you the obj support first, and display the obj by objdump utility.
+This chapter adding the elf obj support and verify the generated obj by objdump utility.
 With LLVM support, the cpu0 backend can generate both big endian and little endian obj files with only a few code added.
 The Target Registration mechanism and their structure will be introduced in